pengwei715/mapping-Chicago-tickets-permits/ticket_project/README.md

  example, "1307 E. 60th Street, Chicago, IL 60637"
  - "neighborhood": the name of a Chicago neighborhood.
 A full list of valid entries is available in inputs/neighborhood_names.txt.
-- permits
- - "worktype": the reason for a ticket.
-A full list of valid entries is available in inputs/work_types.txt.

 For example, to query parking tickets in Hyde Park during June 2017, one would run the following command: